ImageMagick/Usage-Markdown/basics/index.md

 Now the 'page' defines two separate parts: a 'virtual canvas' or area, defining a larger space in which the image exists, and the 'offset' or location within that 'canvas' where the actual image is positioned.

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
-> While negative 'offsets' are allowed, the 'canvas size' is limited to a area from 0,0 to the given width and height.
+> While negative 'offsets' are allowed, the 'canvas size' is limited to an area from 0,0 to the given width and height.
 That is only a positive canvas can be specified.

 These two aspects, size and offset' are closely related, but usually you want to handle these aspects separately, or in a more controlled fashion.
 So in addition to the normal "`-page`" and "`-set page`" methods, a separate option "`-repage`" has also been provided to allow a finer control.